mguvensncktr/FoodAppUI/README.md

 # FoodAppUI
-Food App UI Figma to React Native
+Basic App UI Figma to React Native

 See the code on main branch